juliusotte/npm-project-quickstart/README.md

 - The project is built under `<app>/build/`.
 Run `npm run clean` or `yarn clean` to clean up the build.
 - Run `npm run build` or `yarn build` to build to application to `<app>/build/`.
 Webpack determines the build mode (development / production) depending on the env variable `NODE_ENV`, otherwise it will assume that webpack runs in development mode.
-For further information, see `webpack.config.js`.
+For further information, see `webpack.config.ts`.
 - Run `npm run start` or `yarn start` to serve webpack in dev mode.
 The webpack dev server will launch at `localhost:9000`.